 Partial containers available for Re-pack / Re-work are controlled via serial number, as are non-standard pack counts at End of Run / End of Shift.
 The container serial number is linked to its contents, including serialized part numbers, quantity, lot and production details.
 Includes functionality for Honda batch.

 Vision sensors can confirm that the Parts / Components received from your Vendor are correct per the Vendor’s labels, to prevent re-pack errors caused by a Vendor mis-labeling their parts, and to simplify error-proofing processes.

 As serialized container labels are printed, the label data is stored in the SPEDE label database for tracking and traceability.
-The label data is also sent to your release accounting system for customer shipping.
-Optionally, other transaction data can be sent to your host including production, inventory QC, warehouse, OEE and more.
+The label data is sent to your Release Accounting system for customer shipping.
+Other transaction data can be sent to your host ERP, EDI and OEE systems including production, inventory QC, warehouse and more.